darklang/docs/docs/tutorials/create-external-api-call.md

 ---
-id: first-api
+title: "Tutorial: Create an External API Call"
-title: Your first External API Call
+sidebar_label: "Create an External API Call"
 ---

 Dark has built-in standard libraries for working with external HTTP Calls